Resolving issues

 Agreed procedure

+The WHS Act encourages PCBUs to agree on issue resolution procedures with their workers.
+If there are no agreed procedures, the default procedure for issue resolution under the WHS Regulation must be followed.
 You should have a written agreed procedure for resolving issues at the workplace.
 At a minimum, it must include what’s outlined below and be explained to everyone it applies to.

 Default procedure

-Until a written agreed procedure is in place, any worker, health and safety representative, manager or third party representative can commence an issue resolution process by telling others about the nature and scope of the issue that concerns them.
+If there is no written agreed procedure is in place, the requirements set out in the WHS Regulation should be followed until a written agreed procedure is in place, any worker, health and safety representative, manager or third party representative can commence an issue resolution process by telling others about the nature and scope of the issue that concerns them.

 Each party then considers how the issue affects others and how many people it affects.
-Someone should then be made responsible for implementing measures to resolve the issue.

 More information